 The process for a return to campus after an emotional or behavioral emergency that has required College intervention is as follows:

-1. Students grant a release of information to the director of counseling services or designee so that the information can be shared between the treating professionals.
+1. Students grant a release of information to the director of the wellness center or designee so that the information can be shared between the treating professionals.

-2. The director of counseling services reviews information from treating professionals including a treatment summary and recommendations for future care.
-The director of counseling services will meet with the student and any appropriate individuals.
-After reviewing all information, the director of counseling services will make recommendations to the dean of students.
+2. The director of the wellness center reviews information from treating professionals including a treatment summary and recommendations for future care.
+The director of the wellness center will meet with the student and any appropriate individuals.
+After reviewing all information, the director of the wellness center will make recommendations to the dean of students.
 The student may be requested to remain off campus until all requirements of the review are complete.
 The student will need to meet with, or be contacted directly by, the dean of students to learn his/her status and/or requirements to return to the campus community.
 No medical or mental health records are transferred to or shared with the dean of students.

 3. The dean of students makes a determination about the student’s readiness to return to campus based on the information from all sectors and decides if there is a need for any required follow-up or accommodations.